 Why Become a Nurse?

 Why become a nurse?
 Perhaps it would be better to ask, “Why not become a nurse?”
-There’s never been a better time to join this rewarding field of healthcare.
-Not only are nurses in high demand nationwide, they also work in what society views as one of the most trusted professions.
-Moreover, it’s a great career choice for those who seek job security, work flexibility, good pay, and endless opportunity.
+There’s never been a better time to join this rewarding healthcare field.
+Nurses are in high demand nationwide and work in what society views as one of the most trusted professions.
+Moreover, it’s a great career choice for those who seek job security, work flexibility, good pay, and endless opportunities.